knpuniversity/php-beginner-series/knpu/functions.rst

 Lowercasing all letters / Using Functions in Different Places
 -------------------------------------------------------------

-Let's look at one of the related functions :phpfunction`strtolower`.
+Let's look at one of the related functions :phpfunction:`strtolower`.
 Like the name suggests, when we give this function its one required argument, it will make every character lowercase and return it.
 Let's replace ``ucwords`` with this.
 But instead of using it to set the ``$cleverWelcomeMessage`` variable to a